-I graduated with Masters in International Business, Competition and Regulatory Law from Freie Universität, Berlin, Germany.
-I was awarded prestigious Jawaharlal Nehru Award for International Understanding - Dr. Angela Merkel Master’s Scholarship by DAAD to pursue the master’s course.
-I am presently working in the Competition Commission of India, New Delhi in the Legal Division as the Research Associate wherein I carry out research on various substantive and procedural law issues pertaining to effective enforcement of competition law and implementation of competition policy.
+I graduated with Master’s in International Business, Competition and Regulatory Law from Freie Universität, Berlin, Germany.
+I was awarded the prestigious Jawaharlal Nehru Award for International Understanding - Dr. Angela Merkel Master’s Scholarship by DAAD.

-As the recipient of the DAAD Dr. Angela Merkel Masters Scholarship, I want to create awareness and promote the scholarship and degree programs in European Law so that needy and deserving students can benefit from them.
+As the recipient of Dr. Angela Merkel Master’s Scholarship, I want to create awareness and promote the scholarship and degree programs in European Law so that needy and deserving students can benefit from them.
 I have also founded a non-profit company named "Rise of Aspiring Individuals" which focuses on education and counselling.
-I seek to promote German higher education and strengthen Indo-German relations by facilitating exchange of students, professionals and people thereby increasing interaction, dialogue and information exchange between the two countries.
+I seek to promote German higher education and strengthen Indo-German relations by facilitating the exchange of students, professionals, and people thereby increasing interaction, dialogue and information exchange between the two countries.

 To briefly introduce myself, I am a practising architect and a strategist.
 As an architect I specialise in Architecture & Performative Design which I mastered as a DAAD scholar at the Städelschule in Frankfurt/Main.
 After working for about four years in India and Germany I have recently co-founded a small practice in Mumbai.
 Before heading back to my home base during last Diwali, I also got trained as a design thinker at the D-School in Potsdam.
 As a strategist, I support businesses/start-ups and brands to develop Human Centric Designs and solutions and try to bridge the gap between design and strategy.